lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

     - 'data2.root'
 ```

-Now in your Snakefile you can load this config file and then it's content will be available into the rules as a dictionary called "config".
+Now in your Snakefile you can load this config file and then its content will be available into the rules as a dictionary called "config".
 Yes, it seems black magic, but it works!
 Your Snakefile will look like this

-confifile : /path/to/cfg.yaml
+configfile : '/path/to/cfg.yaml'

 ```
 rule dosomething_pysh :